libp2p/blog/src/_blog/libp2p-webrtc-browser-to-server.md

 #### Self-signed Certificate

 WebRTC enables browsers to connect to public libp2p nodes without the nodes requiring a TLS certificate in the browser's [certificate chain](https://en.wikipedia.org/wiki/X.509#Certificate_chains_and_cross-certification).
 Because the server can use a self-signed TLS certificate, WebRTC removes the need to include additional services like DNS and Let's Encrypt.

-#### Peer-to-Peer

-WebRTC allows for peer-to-peer connections, opening up the browser-to-browser use case in libp2p.
-While this [specification](https://github.com/libp2p/specs/pull/497) is still a work in progress, the potential is very exciting as no other non-WebRTC transport offers this.

 #### Broad support